moderndatacompany/dataos.info/docs/resources/stacks/lakesearch/troubleshooting.md

 **Steps to resolve**

-1. To fix this, delete that Service by excuting the below command.
+1. To fix this, delete that Service by executing the below command.

     ```bash
     dataos-ctl delete -f /home/iamgroot/work/lakesearch/service.yaml